Faculty Honors and Awards

 From the ACNM Website: The Fellowship in the American College of Nurse-Midwives (FACNM) is an honor bestowed upon those midwives whose demonstrated leadership within ACNM, clinical excellence, outstanding scholarship, and professional achievement have merited special recognition both within and outside of the midwifery profession.

-Patricia (Patti) Hanson has been serving women and their families as a full-scope midwife for 22 years.
+Patricia (Patti) Hanson has served women and their families as a full-scope midwife for 22 years.
 She is an Assistant Professor at Oregon Health & Science University.
 Patti has served as practice manager and now financial manager since 2003.
 She teaches midwifery students in the classroom and clinically.
 Patti was a National Health Service Corps (NHSC) scholar.
-She has developed two midwifery practices in Oregon serving marginalized individuals.
+She has developed two midwifery practices in Oregon, serving marginalized individuals.
 She has lectured at ACNM’s Midwifery Works and served as ACNM Chapter Chair.
 She has edited a chapter of the ACNM Administrative Manual.
-Patti’s career has included clinical practice, advocacy, teaching, and a love of midwifery.
+Patti’s career has included clinical practice, advocacy, teaching, and love of midwifery.

 - Patti has served as practice and now financial manager of the OHSU Midwifery Faculty Practice for over 18 years